 Where is Ben A’an car park?

 Ben A’an car park is a 2-minute drive/10-minute walk from our car park next to Tigh Mor Trossachs.

-Your parking charge contributes to the costs of preserving the iconic 121-year-old Sir Walter Scott steamship which is operated by a charitable trust.
+Your parking charge contributes to the costs of preserving the iconic 122-year-old Sir Walter Scott steamship which is operated by a charitable trust.

 Where can we eat and drink?

 At Trossachs Pier, we have a fully licenced Steamship Café and a takeaway kiosk with outdoor and sheltered picnic areas.
-At Stronachlachar Pier, there is the Pier Café (currently closed) with a lochside outdoor picnic area.
+At Stronachlachar Pier, there is the Pier Café with a loch side outdoor picnic area.
 The cruise boats have onboard refreshment kiosks.

 Can we hire Loch Katrine for a wedding or private event?

 Yes, we have hosted many weddings and private events, using our boats and cafés at Trossachs Pier and Stronachlachar.
 Call us to find out more.

 Swimming is permitted as long as our staff are aware of it and away from our cruise routes.
 Beware, the temperature is 4 degrees, so take care.